ataliba/habitistng/README.md

 # Variables

-You need to set 2 variables for Habitica using the values of the api configuration:
+You need to set 2 variables for Habitica using the values of the api configuration and the 3º key for security:

 - HABITICA_USER
 - HABITICA_USER_KEY